 Avoiding the Single Supplement

-Frequent solo travelers are all too familiar with the single supplement, which tour operators, cruise lines, and hotels often tack onto your bill to make up for the fact that they’re not making money off a second occupant.
+Frequent solo travelers are all too familiar with the single supplement, which tour operators and cruise lines often tack onto your bill to make up for the fact that they’re not making money off a second occupant.
 The supplement can range anywhere from 25 to 100 percent of the trip cost, meaning that you could end up paying twice as much as someone traveling with a partner.

 You can sometimes save money by booking at the last minute.
 Tour operators eager to sell out their last few places may be willing to reduce their usual single supplement.
 Insight Vacations and Road Scholar are two companies that regularly discount or waive single supplements.